 Restormel AP Academy is based in St Austell in Mid-Cornwall; a region that includes some of the most socially and economically deprived areas within Cornwall.
 Restormel AP Academy provides a warm, caring and individualised learning experience for pupils whose behaviour has hindered their progress in mainstream school.
 We strive to re-engage our pupils with learning, by maintaining a calm working atmosphere, and supporting positive change in the way our pupils choose to behave.

-We provide places for those young people from Key Stage 1 to Key Stage 4 who have been permanently excluded from school, or who are on intervention programmes because of their behaviour.
+We provide places for those young people who have been permanently excluded from school, or who are on intervention programmes because of their behaviour.

 Restormel AP Academy Deed of Variation – 24 November 2016